normcyr/home-assistant-montreal-aqi/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENCE) file for details.

+## Disclaimer

+I am not a formally trained programmer, and this project was developed as part of my learning journey.
+Throughout the process, I have received assistance from ChatGPT, which has helped me improve the code and understand various programming concepts.
+Any improvements or suggestions to make the code better are more than welcome!
+Contributions are encouraged and appreciated.